Complex and Adaptive Dynamical Systems: A Primer: Foundations of Cognitive Systems Theory

-\underline{\bf Logical reasoning vs.\ cognitive information processing}\\ Very intensive research on logical reasoning theories is carried out in the context of AI.
-From (A) it follows that logical manipulation of concepts is however not suitable as a basic framework for universal cognitive systems.
-Abstract concepts cannot be formed without substantial knowledge about the environment, but this knowledge is acquired by an autonomous cognitive system only step-by-step during its `lifetime'.
+\runinhead{Logical Reasoning Versus Cognitive Information Processing} Very intensive research on logical reasoning theories is carried out in the context of AI.
+From (A) it follows that logical manipulation of concepts is, however, not suitable as an exclusive framework for universal cognitive systems.
+Abstract concepts cannot be formed without substantial knowledge about the environment, but this knowledge is acquired by an autonomous cognitive system only step-by-step during its \qut{lifetime}.

-\subsection{Learning and memory representations}
+\subsection{Learning and Memory Representations}

-With `learning' one denotes quite generally all modifications which influence the dynamical state and the behavior.
-One distinguishes the learning of memories and actions. \begin{quotation}
+With \qut{learning} one denotes quite generally all modifications that influence the dynamical state and the behavior.
+One distinguishes the learning of memories and actions.

-\underline{\sl Memories}\\ By memory one denotes the storage of a pattern found within the incoming stream of sensory data, which presumably encodes information about the environment. \end{quotation} The storage of information about its own actions, i.e.\ about the output signals of a cognitive system is also covered by this definition.
-Animals do not remember the output signal of the motor cortex directly, but the optical or acoustical response of the environment as well as the feedback of its body via appropriate sensory nerves embedded in the muscles.
+\begin{quotation}{\it Memories.\enspace} By memory one denotes the storage of a pattern found within the incoming stream of sensory data, which presumably encodes information about the environment. \end{quotation} The storage of information about its own actions, i.e.\ about the output signals of a cognitive system is also covered by this definition.
+Animals probably do not remember the output signal of the motor cortex directly, but rather the optical or acoustical response of the environment as well as the feedback of its body via appropriate sensory nerves embedded in the muscles.

-\underline{\bf Outside world - the cognitive system as an abstract identity}\\ A rather philosophical question is whether there is, from the perspective of a cognitive system, a true outside world.
-The alternative would be to postulate that only the internal representations of the outside world, the environment, are known to the cognitive system.
+\runinhead{The Outside World -- The Cognitive System as an Abstract Identity} A rather philosophical question is whether there is, from the perspective of a cognitive system, a true outside world.
+The alternative would be to postulate that only the internal representations of the outside world, {i.e.} the environment, are known to the cognitive system.
 For all practical purposes it is useful to postulate an environment existing independently of the cognitive system.

-It is, however, important to realize that the cognitive system per se is an abstract identity, the dynamical activity patterns.
-The physical support, i.e.\ the computer chips and the brain tissue, are not part of the cybernetic or of the human cognitive system respectively.
-We, as cognitive systems, are abstract identities and the physical brain tissue belongs therefore also to our environment!
+It is, however, important to realize that the cognitive system per se is an abstract identity, {i.e.} the dynamical activity patterns.
+The physical support, i.e. computer chips and brain tissue, are not part of the cybernetic or of the human cognitive system, respectively.
+We, as cognitive systems, are abstract identities and the physical brain tissue therefore also belongs to our environment!